Quantum Computing Foundations: The Theory Behind QRL

 bob_x = ask(remaining, SPIN_X, subsystem=1, perspective="bob")

-# Correlation: ~50% (correct!)
+# Correlation: ~50% (as expected from quantum mechanics)

 Summary: The Theory You Need